 This is the amount payable by your employer to us for your pension scheme.
-This is known as the investment contribution or the contribution for a defined benefit pension, depending on the choice you have made.
-If you have insured a partner's and orphan's pension if you die before your retirement date, the premium for this is not included here.
-This is paid separately.
+This is known as the investment contribution.
+We also use this pension contribution to finance any other insurances in your pension scheme.
+If you have insured a partner's pension and orphan's pension, the premium for this is paid separately and is not included here.

-- Supplementary contribution, incoming transfer of accrued benefits or an additional contribution payment Besides the pension contribution paid to us by your employer, other amounts may also have been added to your pension.
-For instance, an additional payment due to a supplementary contribution and/or transfer of pension from former employers a.s.r. does not have to pay out the pension capital accrued by members who die before reaching their retirement date.
-This is taken into account in our calculations.
-We accordingly add an amount each year in addition to your pension capital.
-We continue to do this until your retirement date, provided you are still alive.
-If you are about to retire, this bonus will give you a higher pension benefit.
+- Supplementary contribution

+Besides the pension contribution paid to us by your employer, other amounts may also have been added to your pension.
+For instance, an additional payment due to a supplementary contribution and/or transfer of pension from former employers.